 Touring France’s Best World War Sites and Attractions

 The goal was to learn more about how both World Wars impacted the people and countries involved.
-We primarily used Rick Steves’ Whirlwind Three-Week Tour of France by Car as a rough guide to planning the itinerary, and we found a few of our own hidden gems along the way.
+We primarily used the Rick Steves France guidebook as a manual to assist in planning a worthwhile World War sites and attractions itinerary.
+Also, we added a few of our own hidden gems to really make our whirlwind four-week tour of France amazing.

 After tons of research and planning, we realized that the best way to tour France was by renting a car through one of the short-term lease buyback programs through Auto Europe.
-This is our guide to the best World War sites on our road trip around Normandy, France.
+We ended up paying only USD 28 per day for a brand new fully-insured vehicle with a zero-dollar deductible.

 Historical photos in the ruins provide visitors the chance to get a glimpse into what daily life was like.
 The site is eerily quiet and often free from other visitors.
 As late as 2014, excavators and volunteers are still finding the remains of soldiers buried beneath the rubble.